 This is why…

-Like with most dogs, if you do decide to adopt a Sloughi, you’ll want to start training him as soon as possible so that you can prevent the development of any “bad” habits as well as establish his role in the “family pack”.
+Like with most dogs, if you decide to adopt a Sloughi, you’ll want to start training him as soon as possible to prevent the development of any “bad” habits and establish his role in the “family pack.”

 Other Things to Consider

-People (like us) who love the Sloughi dog breed will tell you they are gentle, kind and dignified dogs.
-But some people just might not “get” their personality.
+People (like us) who love the Sloughi dog breed will tell you they are gentle, kind, and dignified dogs.
+But some people might not “get” their personality.
 To some people, they come across as disinterested, disengaged.
-Truthfully, we think that cat people will tend to “get” the Sloughi personality.
-Just like with cats, you know they love you even if they don’t follow you around treating you like the most important thing in their life.
+We think cat people will tend to “get” the Sloughi personality.
+Just like with cats, you know they love you even if they don’t follow you around, treating you like the most essential thing in their life.
 These are important things to consider before you bring a Sloughi into your family.

 Sloughi Dog Breed Fast Facts